OpenNMS/backshift/README.md

 ## Design

-Backshift provides an API for defining both graphs, different ways to visualize time series metrics, and data sources, different ways of retrieving the time series metrics.
+Backshift provides the glue between data sources and charting APIs.

+Charts and data sources are made accessible via a consistent API, allowing these to be easily interchanged.

+The actual rendering of the charts is performed by third party libraries i.e. [c3.js](http://c3js.org/) built to this end.

 ## Getting Started